Many hiring managers expect candidates to submit a cover letter with their job application, but knowing how to write a cover letter can be difficult.

 Cover letter outline template

-Here’s a basic cover letter outline you can use to get started writing:
+Here’s a basic cover letter outline you can copy and paste into your own doc:

 [Today’s Date]